 Our Center’s team of art therapists, bereavement counselors, and volunteers provides children with a safe and positive place to understand, learn, and grieve.
 Journeys uses expressive, music, and art therapy to help kids—ages four to eighteen—express their feelings, cope with the death, and create memories in a safe and caring environment.
 The program includes individual counseling by our caring and professional bereavement specialists, multi-week support groups, and full-day bereavement camps.
 The camps provide children and families a day of creative expression, adventure, grief education, and bonding with others grieving a loss just like them (lunch and snacks provided).
 Our Journeys program is provided to patients’ families at no cost.
 See the Journeys calendar for all upcoming groups!

-All groups meet the 2nd Thursday of each month at the Hospice of the Piedmont office, beginning at 5:30 p.m. with a light dinner, and concludes at 7:00 p.m.
-Please call our Journeys department for this months theme.
-See the Journeys calendar for all upcoming groups!
+All groups meet the second Thursday of each month beginning at 5:30 p.m. with a light dinner, concluding at 7:00 p.m.
+Please call our Journeys department to pre-register, for meeting location and for the current month's theme.

 Journeys Bereavement Camps